avilleret/Gem-wiki/plugins/modelASSIMP2.md

-modelASSIMP2.md - 3D model loader using modelASSIMP2.md
+modelASSIMP2 - 3D model loader using libASSIMP2
 ===

+### note

+libassimp2 is deprecated in favour of libassimp3

+### note

+this is currently broken - the plugin API for 3D models needs to be redesigned.